-Joined the Bank on 01 September 2008, Mr. Shaheen has over 20 years of experience in business and marketing.
+Joined the Bank on 01 September 2008, Mr. Shaheen has over 21 years of experience in business and marketing.
 Prior to joining the Bank, Omar worked for Reuters, UK and Middle East, Al Hilal Group, UAE

-Mr. Shaheen holds Bachelor of Media Arts and Business Administration, Westminster, UK.
+Mr. Shaheen holds Bachelor's degree in Media Arts and Business Administration, Westminster, UK.